Introduction of Token Ring

 • This network structure is comparatively slower in performance as compared to the token bus topology.

-• It is comparatively expensive structure.
+• It is a comparatively expensive structure.

 • Data flow is uni-directional(mostly clockwise).